yuyang-0825/TrimNN/README.md

 *	-k: Use k-hop to get each node’s enclosed graph (here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
 *	-celltype: The number of cell types in the input target gml (The input demo_data.gml here has 8 cell types).
-*	-outpath: Users should expect several .gml files of top overrepresented CC motif from size-3 to specified size (here is 4), and other .csv files contain all different size (from 3 to specified size (here is 4)) motif's predicted occurrence number like Function2 in this folder.
+*	-outpath: Users should expect several .gml files of top overrepresented CC motifs from size-3 to specified size (here is 4), and other .csv files contain all different size (from 3 to specified size (here is 4)) motifs' predicted occurrence number like Function2 in this folder.
 *	-search: Search CC motifs in larger size in the process of pattern growth, currently we support greedy search.
 *	This function takes about 3 minutes to generate result on the machine with A100 GPU.